vampyren/PIVX/doc/step-by-step-tutorial-for-windows-self-compiling-process.md

 **NOTE:** At step `make HOST=x86_64-w64-mingw32` above, when you see list like - timer, - wave etc **press the ENTER to continue**...it looks like it gets paused and pressing enter will resume the building process.
 Also, even if you get the **conftest.ext - System Error**, don't worry, just **click OK** and it will continue with the process.

+**IMPORTANT NOTE:** Make sure before running the next steps that your Antivirus software is not blocking or even worse deleting the pivx-qt.exe when running `make -j2`.
+It's common that bitcoin miner is detected as a virus (false alarm).
+The best approach is to exclude from detection PIVX folder path in the last line below.

 7. Run the following commands line by line:
 ```
 ./autogen.sh && CONFIG_SITE=$PWD/depends/x86_64-w64-mingw32/share/config.site ./configure --prefix=/